Pujo-Atlas-Kolkata/PujoAtlasKol-Web/CONTRIBUTING.md

 ### When you're done

 When you're done implementing your changes, please also make a manual, functional test of your changes.
 When all that's done, it's time to file a pull request to upstream, and fill out the title and body appropriately.
 Again, make sure to follow the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) guidelines for your title.

+### Community
+For help, discussion about best practices, or any other conversation that would benefit this project: [Join the Pujo Atlas Discord Server.](https://discord.com/invite/xxSXWYf6d4)